 The RAAF Museum is housed on what was the first air base in the country and covers the history and development of our nation’s air force.
 If your kids (or you) love planes then this is a great place to visit.

 A lot of the things to do in Melbourne with family are around the city centre or the eastern suburbs.
 The RAAF Museum is a great option for those in the west of Melbourne.
 Being not that far from the Princes Hghway it’s easy to get to from the centre of Melbourne as well.

 The exhibits are split between a converted hanger and aircraft parked outside.
 Inside the hanger is a range of displays and exhibits, including two very old bi-planes.
 Outside is a whole range of old aircraft, some of which you can even sit in!

-The RAAF Museum is open every day but Mondays and is located in Point Cook, approximately 30km from the centre of Melbourne.
+The RAAF Museum is open 10am to 3pm Tuesday to Friday and 10am to 5pm on weekends and public holidays and is located in Point Cook, approximately 30km from the centre of Melbourne.
 Entry is free!
 See https://www.airforce.gov.au/raaf-museum for more details.

 National Sports Museum